-During the reporting period, the Foundation has distributed 45.3M Algos via the structured selling program it has implemented since December 2019.
+During the reporting period, the Foundation has distributed 42.2M Algo via the structured selling program.
 The plan is executed through approved 3rd parties, with the following guidelines, also stated in the Foundation’s previous reports:

 - The seller only makes offers above market price, and doesn't sell into bids.

 - Daily sales remain materially below a fixed amount set based on medium term volumes, and with the constraint of remaining below 5% of estimated real market volume on any given day.